-If Chadwick were asking me, 30-something year old girl living a simple life in Worcester County, MD, I’d have to say no. A wonderful husband, happy-go-lucky son, comfortable home, fabulous friends and family.
+In Priscilla Cummings’ book, Chadwick the Crab, Chadwick begins his story by asking his friend Bug-Eyed Benny a loaded question, “Is there something missing in your life?”
+If Chadwick were asking me, 30-something year old woman living a simple life in Worcester County, MD, I’d have to say no. A wonderful husband, happy-go-lucky son, comfortable home, fabulous friends and family.

-But then, with a Biology degree in one hand, and a kayak paddle in the other, I started my career at Delaware Seashore State Park as a park naturalist.
-I spent the next 4 years playing in the marshes of Delaware’s inland bays, teaching kids about horseshoe crabs, instructing adults on how to cast a surf rod, and experiencing a bit of local maritime history through the Indian River Life-Saving Station Museum.
+I’m originally from “the Western Shore” as the locals in Talbot County refer to it.
+Amidst the rolling hills of northern Baltimore County, interest in the Chesapeake Bay was first sparked by my first grade teacher, Mrs. Mayo, when she read us Cummings’ Chadwick the Crab.
+Although I was fascinated when learning anything about marine science, I brushed the passion aside until college; marine science was too dorky, right?
+But fast forward, with a Biology degree in one hand, and a kayak paddle in the other, I started my career at Delaware Seashore State Park as a park naturalist.
+I spent the next 4 years playing in the marshes of Delaware’s inland bays, teaching kids about horseshoe crabs, instructing adults on how to cast a surf rod, and experiencing local maritime history through the Indian River Life-Saving Station Museum.

 My next career move shifted me to Tilghman Island, MD.
 Everyday I took a boat to an environmental restoration site known as Poplar Island.
 I was a bit bummed that having that “real job” prevented me from taking off with a backpack to a foreign country whenever I wished–that was a perquisite of working seasonally for state parks.
 However, as I got to know the waterman’s town of Tilghman, I realized there was just as much culture to experience here in Maryland as there was somewhere out in Patagonia or Indochina.

-In 2012, I landed a full time job back at Delaware Seashore State Park as the Interpretive Programs Manager, which brought me back to the coast.
-I moved in with Brian in Ocean Pines, MD, one thing led to another, we got married in 2013, our son Patrick came along in 2016.
+In 2012, I landed a full time job back at Delaware Seashore as the Interpretive Programs Manager, which brought me back to the coast.
+I moved in with Brian in Ocean Pines, MD, one thing led to another, we got married in 2013, and our son Patrick came along in 2016.

 Kayak around the entire peninsula before I die.
 Yeah, I can do that.
 I might even get it done before I’m 40.
 Watch me!